Skip to main content

 What is the process if the local tax collecting unit requests the informal settlement conference?

 The local tax collecting unit must schedule and hold the conference within 60 days after delivery of the written request on petitioner.
+The party may utilize the Tribunal's Request for Informal Settlement Conference form.
 The conference may be held by telephone or at the offices of the local tax collecting unit.
 A petitioner is not required to respond to the request for an informal settlement conference and is not required to attend the informal settlement conference.
 If petitioner does not respond to the request or attend the conference, the petitioner’s appeal will still continue to hearing where both parties may present testimony and evidence.

 What is the informal settlement conference is successful and the parties have come to an agreement?